 Optional Montenegro Experience.

-Spend the day at your leisure or enjoy an optional visit to Montenegro, journeying along the coast to the pretty port town of Kotor, a UNESCO World Heritage Site.
+Spend the day at your leisure or enjoy an optional visit to Montenegro, travelling along the coast to the pretty port town of Kotor, a UNESCO World Heritage Site.
 A photographer's dream, capture one of the most beautiful parts of the bay and learn about some of the compelling history of this area.
 Return to Dubrovnik and enjoy an evening at your leisure.
 Perhaps start at a trendy wine bar, followed by dinner at a romantic sidewalk cafe?

 Dubrovnik at Leisure.